 In 2013, statisticians in the Welsh Government refreshed and relaunched an existing user group as the Housing Information Group (HIG).
 The HIG meets three times a year (two themed meetings and one seminar) and acts as a forum for the Welsh Government, local authorities, housing associations, participating agencies, and the academic housing research community to share views about housing.

 The HIG meetings are used to inform stakeholders and users about ongoing developments in policy, data collection and statistics and to discuss future developments to housing statistics.
 The Welsh Government publishes the agenda, minutes and actions from each meeting on its website.

-This demonstrates that the Welsh Government is transparent about its public engagement with users, potential users and stakeholders, and is open about its approach to quality management.
+This demonstrates that the Welsh Government is transparent about its public engagement with users, potential users and stakeholders.

 |The government has published a revised set of government consultation principles.
 These principles give clear guidance to government departments on conducting consultations.||Guidance on public consultations||Cabinet Office|